- 126 Actual Exam Questions

 Verified Answer from Official Source:

-The correct answer is verified using NCIDQ IDFX content on material testing and specifications.
+The correct answer is verified using NCIDQ IDFX content on accessibility standards.

 Objectives: